Useful Tips for Establishing a Writing Routine

 Change Your Mindset

 First, let's get something straight.
 You don't "have" to be a writer.
 You don't "have" to write a blog, books, or anything else for that matter.
 If you have even the tiniest smidgen of talent, consider yourself fortunate.
 If you have the opportunity to work remotely, consider yourself lucky.
-There are people who would give anything to be in your shoes.
+Some people would give anything to be in your shoes.
 When you see writing as something you "have" to do, it can seem like a detested chore you'd rather put off until tomorrow.

 Change the way you think about writing.
 You "get" to be a writer.
 You "get" to create a magical stream of words that help your clients sell their products.
 The best part is that they pay you for your writing!
-You, wonderful person that you are, "get" to set your work hours.
+You, the wonderful person that you are, "get" to set your work hours.
 You don't fight rush hour traffic or worry about pissing off your boss because of a missed deadline.
-Sure, you have deadlines but you get to determine your own schedule to meet them.
+Sure, you have deadlines, but you get to determine your own schedule to meet them.
 Remember, you chose this.
 If you don't like it, you can always do something else.

 Create an Exclusive Workspace at Home